 How do I prepare for my first appointment?

-The most important thing for you to do to prepare is to remember that mediation is a negotiation process.
+The most important thing is to remember that mediation is a negotiation process.
 Negotiation works best when each person is acting in good faith.
 It is also helpful for each person to have given some thought to possible areas of compromise.

 - Your ideas and thoughts about the best plan for your child(ren).

-- If you are trying to negotiate a change in an existing order, it may be helpful to bring a copy of that order.
+- If you are trying to negotiate a change in an existing order, it may be helpful to have a copy of that order.

 Mediation is not a hearing or a trial, so it is not necessary to bring any supporting documents.